krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 ## Customising Widget Card Dashboard Information

 Widget cards for all types of entities (whether they support interactions or not) report useful 'dashboard' information, and this information adapts to the the domain, class and reported attributes of the entity.
-All aspects of the information a card can be customised in the entities YAML configuration to override defaults, and **this can include dynamic information using standard Home Assistant templating**:
+All aspects of the information on a card can be customised in the entities YAML configuration to override defaults, and **this can include dynamic information using standard Home Assistant templating**:

 <details>
   <summary>▶️ show Widget card configuration details ...</summary>

-Only the `- entity:` is mandatory to specifiy for each of Widget cards in the list under the `widgets:` section of your NSPanels YAML configuration (the Nextion Handler automation for that device).
-The `name:` is the most likely optional thing you will want to customise (to override the default, based on the entity's truncated friendly_name) with something that fits in the limited space on the card.
+Only the `- entity:` is mandatory to specifiy for each of your Widget cards in the list under the `widgets:` section of your NSPanels YAML configuration (the Nextion Handler automation for that device).
+The `name:` is the most likely optional thing you will want to customise (to override the default, which uses the entity's truncated friendly_name) with something that fits better in the limited space on the card.
 The default icons for each card should be reasonable to get started, but you will likely want to pick something (from the icon index further below) that is more informative.

 _**I do not recommend changing the other options** until you have everything else working well_ (and then you will likely want to use dynamic data generated by templates).
-The first of these to consider templating should probably be `icon_state:` for entities such as numeric sensors where there is no default way to decide when the card should be highlighted with the 'active' version of its icon (such as setting a rule for when to highlight a gas sensor, or when to highlight high power consumption etc.).
-You can also replace text with a space string (`" "`) to remove it from a card.
-If you only want to replace/blank text under some conditions, then have the template return `{{ None }}` the remainder of the time (which will revert to the defaults again).
+The first of these to consider templating should probably be `icon_state:` for entities such as numeric sensors where there is no default way to decide when the card should be highlighted with the 'active' version of its icon (such as setting a rule for when to highlight a GDACs alert (see example in template), a gas sensor reading, or high power consumption etc.).
+You can also override text with a space string (`" "`) to remove it from a card.
+If you only want to replace/blank text under some conditions, then have the template return `{{ None }}` the remainder of the time (which will revert it to showing the defaults again).

-* 🔸 `- entity:` the Home Assistant entity_id.
+* 🔶 `- entity:` the Home Assistant entity_id.
 Special cases are `persitent_notications.all` (for a notifications widget), and `template` (or `blank`) for a widget that is filled entirely with custom dynamic (templated), static, or blank information.
-* 🔹 &nbsp;&nbsp;`name:` the title/top row of text on the card
+* 🔷 &nbsp;&nbsp;`name:` the title/top row of text on the card.
-* 🔹 &nbsp;&nbsp;`icon:` a number (0.167) corresponding to the value of the selected icon-pair index (further below)
+* 🔷 &nbsp;&nbsp;`icon:` a number (0.167) corresponding to the value of the selected icon-pair index (further below).
-* 🔹 &nbsp;&nbsp;`icon_state:` True/'1' for the highlighted state of the icon-pair; False/'0' for the inactive state
+* 🔹 &nbsp;&nbsp;`icon_state:` True/'1' for the highlighted state of the icon-pair; False/'0' for the inactive state.
-* 🔹 &nbsp;&nbsp;`alt:` The second, short row of (alternate) info text on the card, below the title
+* 🔹 &nbsp;&nbsp;`alt:` The second, short row of (alternate) info text on the card, below the title.
-* 🔹 &nbsp;&nbsp;`info:` The main informative text along the full width of the bottom of the card
+* 🔹 &nbsp;&nbsp;`info:` The main informative text along the full width of the bottom of the card.

-_(I will likely add the ability to customise the actions that are triggered by each type of touch event on a Widget Card in future.)_
+_(I will likely add the ability to customise the actions that are triggered by each type of touch interaction on a Widget Card in future.)_